brianwisti/rgb-eleventy/README.md

 `alpine`
 : some of my site data experiments involve reading Apache log files

-`browser-sync`
-: so I don't need to manually refresh the browser during dev

 `eleventy-plugin-shiki-twoslash`
 : because I poke at all sorts of languages Prism has never heard of